ishaterdal/ishaterdal.github.io/_posts/2022-02-28-docker-deployment.md

 ### Conclusion
-This is how you can share your ML application wrapped in Streamlit using Docker.
-Docker containers are a common way of deploying ML applications built for various business purposes.
+This is how you can share your Streamlit application using Docker.
+Docker containers are a common way of deploying Streamlit applications built for various business purposes.
 Happy Sharing!